-Who is Troy Aikman’s Wife, Catherine ‘Capa’ Mooty?
+Who Is Troy Aikman’s Wife, Catherine ‘Capa’ Mooty?

 Troy Aikman’s wife is Catherine “Capa” Mooty.
 The former NFL star and Super Bowl LIV announcer has been married to his wife since 2017.

-There have been rumors about Aikman’s personal life for years, but the legendary Dallas Cowboys quarterback has been married two times.
+There have been rumors about Aikman’s romantic life for years, but the legendary former quarterback for the Dallas Cowboys has been married two times.
 Aikman shares two daughters, Jordan and Alexa, with his ex-wife, Rhonda Worthey, while his wife Catherine has two sons, Luke and Val, from a previous relationship.

 He Met Catherine Four Years Ago